Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 ⚠ Local Heads-Up

 Drive your real Vancouver run on a Tuesday morning & a Friday afternoon before committing.
 The 30 to 40-minute off-peak run can stretch to 1.5 hours during heavy commuter traffic on Highway 1.
-The 2028 SkyTrain will help, but it's still a few years out.
+The late 2029 SkyTrain will help, but it's still a few years out.

 Outdoors & Nature

 Fleetwood's outdoor stack is one of the best in central Surrey.
-Parks, trails, sports fields, & golf are all part of daily life, & the Mount Baker view from Fraser Highway on a clear day is one of the area's underrated hidden gems:
+Parks, trails, sports fields, & golf are all part of daily life, & the Mount Baker view from Fraser Highway on a clear day is one of the area's underrated hidden gems.
+The city has invested heavily in preserving green space as greenbelt & parkland, so although Fleetwood keeps densifying & developing, the outdoor space hasn't been overlooked:

 • Francis Park: known for its scenic walking paths, host to the annual Fleetwood Festival.